 Our behaviour and learning frameworks have been designed to help all involved deal with pupils who use discriminatory homophobic or otherwise offensive language.

 Teachers are responsible for ensuring that:

-- Teaching styles, methods, language, questioning and classroom management includes and engages all students.
+- Teaching methods, language, questioning and classroom management includes and engages all pupils.

-- Suitable resources are chosen which motivate and are sensitive to different groups, cultures and backgrounds.
+- Suitable resources are chosen that are sensitive to different groups, cultures and backgrounds.

 - Teaching strategies are reviewed in relation to variations in learning and attainment and in the light of known good practice.

 - They are aware of possible cultural assumptions and bias within their own attitudes.

 - Children who are not achieving their best are identified and appropriate actions are taken.

 - We prepare pupils to live in a diverse society.